knative/docs/docs/eventing/triggers/README.md

 ### New trigger filters

-if you need more powerful filtering options, you can use the [New trigger filters](https://knative.dev/docs/eventing/experimental-features/new-trigger-filters/).
+If you need more powerful filtering options, you can use the [new trigger filters](../experimental-features/new-trigger-filters.md).
 ## Trigger annotations

 You can modify a Trigger's behavior by setting the following two annotations: